-Weird confession to get us started: I had a recurring dream when I was in Kindergarten that I was ($10 word time:) omnipotent, and I vividly remember I would always first change the colors of the bricks on the side of my school’s building.
+Weird confession to get us started: I had a recurring dream when I was in Kindergarten that I was ($10 word time:) omnipotent, and I vividly remember I would always change the colors of the bricks on the side of my school’s building before going on to manifest many more magical things.
+Albert Einstein once said, “The true sign of intelligence is not knowledge, but imagination,” and precocious children like young me had absolutely no shortage of imagination.
+As such, you can imagine what kinds of marvelous phenomena filled these dreams of mine.

 More weird confessions: As I reflected on this as an adult, I began to realize these dreams may be messages from my subconscious that any of us can achieve anything we put our minds to.
 At this point, you’re likely thinking “hmm, I am so curious how this relates in any way to anything technical, Erin….reel it in and explain please.”
 I don’t mind if I do, you wonderful audience dearest to my heart, you!
 The individual who plays the *thinking for the appropriate adjective here…please excuse me for one second* magnificent Minecraft game is truly the omnipotent creator of their very own little lego-looking world.
 During this blog post, we will cover some interesting information regarding Minecraft.